waitai/cwm-json-schema-validator/README.md

 <img src='images/screenshots/run-job.png' width='200'>

-Once the wokflow execution job is started, you can go to job tab to see the results.
+Once the wokflow execution job is started by clicking on "Run job", you can go to the Job tab to see the results.

 #### Positive Result